DanEdens/DansHammerSpoon/ProjectManager_README.md

 - Open the project folder in Finder
 - Open the project in a code editor
 - Open a terminal session in the project directory
+- Export the project to FileManager (future integration)

 ## Implementation Details